On weakly and strongly popular rankings: Preliminaries

-We now define the two different notions of popularity.
-The first notion of an absolutely popular ranking corresponds to the popular ranking as defined in~\cite{VSW14}. \begin{definition} Ranking $\pi'$ is \emph{more popular} than ranking $\pi$ \emph{in the absolute sense} if $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for an absolute majority of all voters.
-Ranking $\pi$ is \emph{absolutely popular} in $\mathcal{I}$ if no ranking $\pi'$ is more popular than $\pi$ in the absolute sense, in other words, if there is no ranking $\pi'$ such that $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for an absolute majority of all voters in~$\mathcal{I}$. \end{definition} If we consider $\sigma_3=[2,1,3],[4,5,6],[7,8,9]$, then in the instance in Figure~\ref{fi:ex}, $\sigma_{2}=[1,2,3],[4,5,6],[7,8,9]$ is more popular than $\sigma_3$ in the absolute sense.
+\paragraph{Popularity concepts} We now define the two different notions of popularity.
+The first notion of a weakly popular ranking corresponds to the popular ranking as defined in~\cite{VSW14}.
+Let $C$ be a set of candidates and let $P$ be a profile over $C$ of voters $V$. \begin{definition} Ranking $\pi'$ is \emph{more popular than ranking $\pi$ in the absolute sense} if $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for an absolute majority of all voters $v\in V$.
+Ranking $\pi$ is \emph{weakly popular} for $P$ if no ranking $\pi'$ is more popular than $\pi$ in the absolute sense, in other words, if there is no ranking $\pi'$ such that $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for an absolute majority of all voters in $v\in V$. \end{definition} If we consider $\sigma_3=[2,1,3],[4,5,6],[7,8,9]$, then in the profile in Figure~\ref{fi:ex}, $\sigma_{2}=[1,2,3],[4,5,6],[7,8,9]$ is more popular than $\sigma_3$ in the absolute sense.
 Notice that $\sigma_3$ and $\sigma_2$ only differ in their ordering of the pair of candidates $\{1,2\}$.
 So since five out of six voters prefer candidate $1$ to candidate $2$, they form an absolute majority of all voters who prefer $\sigma_{2}$ to~$\sigma_3$.